HebaAliNassif/Word_Segmentation/README.md

 # Word_Segmentation
-Word Segmentation with Dynamic Programming
+Word Segmentation using a Dynamic Programming approach.